-The Semester in Washington, D.C., program allows students to pursue competitive internships and Seton Hall classes in Washington, D.C., while maintaining their financial aid packages and full-time student status.
-The School’s Office of Internships and Career Development supports students in securing their internships and connects them with established alumni in the D.C. area who are working in fields related to students’ interests.
+The Semester in Washington, D.C., program allows students to pursue competitive internships and Seton Hall classes in the nation’s capital while maintaining their financial aid packages and full-time-student status.
+The school’s Office of Internships and Career Development helps students secure internships and connects them with established alumni in the D.C. area who are working in fields related to their interests.

 Graduate assistantships and a range of graduate scholarship opportunities are available for incoming students.